 Every character is guided by these principles – or should be – and you decide what uniquely shapes your guardsmouse.
 A belief is a core value that informs how your mouse views the world and acts within it.
 For example, an outlook such as, “Reason is the best guide to right action,” wouldn’t lead one to rashness or bluster.
 An instinct is more particular, a natural reaction that your character exhibits when confronted with many situations.
 Perhaps you immediately rush to the aid of those in need of protection.
 Goals are objectives you set out to achieve or work towards apart from simply just wanting to successfully complete the mission.
 These can be rather fluid and change from session to session.
 But working towards finding something or someone, or proving your worth to others, or other personal tasks means there’s always more going on than just the assignment.

-After every session the GM and players debrief – out of character – to discuss the game and each character’s progress.
+After every session the GM and players debrief – out of character – to discuss the game, which may be just as exhilarating as 벳엔드 먹튀, and each character’s progress.
 Players decide who best utilized their beliefs, instincts and goals and in what ways and reward that play with persona and fate points.
 These are benefits you can use the following session.
 Persona points allow you to add dice to your dice pool when resolving tests or perhaps to tap your nature – a mechanic allowing you to add your mouse’s nature rating to any skill test for a potentially large pool of dice (more about nature later).
 Fate points allow you to reroll black ax results (6’s on generic dice) in tests, and keep rerolling additional axes, to add more successes when facing obstacles.

 There are long-term rewards, too.
 As you pass and fail the many struggles its world throws at you, service in the guard hones, prunes and purifies you.
 You’ll advance skills, learn new ones and change your philosophy on life and service.
 While overcoming tremendous challenges may provide glorious material for bards to write epic songs about your feats, more often simply surviving proves just as heroic.
 Because if anything, a mouse guard who can’t adapt will soon succumb to the harsh environment he has devoted his life to enriching for his brethren species.